Alexander F. Schilt: Biography

 After graduating from Laramie High School, Schilt obtained his bachelor's degree in history from the University of Wyoming in 1964.
 He then enrolled at Arizona State University, where he earned a master's degree in 1966 and a doctorate in 1969 in the field of psychology.
 From 1965 to 1969 at Arizona State, he also served as assistant dean of students.
 He served as assistant director of financial aid during the 1969—1970 academic year.

 In 1970, Schilt was named dean of student services at Indiana University Southeast in New Albany, Indiana.
 He was appointed dean of the campus of Indiana University East in Richmond, Indiana, in February 1976 and chancellor of the campus in September 1978.

 Schilt was named chancellor of the University of Houston–Downtown, and assumed his duties on July 15, 1980.
 He was also appointed a professor of psychology at the school.
 He was a finalist for the presidency of the University of Houston system in 1980, but was not chosen.

 In March 1987, Schilt was appointed president of Eastern Washington University.
 He assumed his duties on August 17, 1987, with a three-year contract.

 On August 31, 1989, Schilt was named chancellor of the four-campus University of Houston System.
 He had not sought the job, but his name was submitted for consideration by regents of the university.
 He assumed the position on October 1, 1989.
 In early 1996, Schilt accepted a buyout of his contract as chancellor, which still had two years to run.
 He received $373,516 in lieu of salary and benefits.
-His was the largest buyout of any Texas public higher education administrator in past two and a half years.
+His was the largest buyout of any Texas public higher education administrator in the past two and a half years.

 After resigning as chancellor, Schilt remained a professor in the University of Houston College of Education, retiring in 2018.